Pokemon-PythonRed/Pokemon-PythonRed/README.md

 ##### 4. Downloading `Pokémon PythonRed`
 When that's all done, to download the game, please download the latest (top) [Release](https://github.com/TurnipGuy30/Pokemon-PythonRed/releases "Pokémon PythonRed Releases"), and click the download link!
 These links redirect to OneDrive, as they are too large to be hosted on GitHub.

+Once the file has finished downloading (sorry if it takes a while!), run the '.exe' file. _7-zip_ should automatically extract the game files.

+To run the game, open `Pokémon PythonRed.py`!

 ### Bugs / Feature Request
-For bugs, contributions or feature requests, please create an [Issue](https://github.com/TurnipGuy30/Pokemon-PythonRed/issues)!
+For bugs, contributions or feature requests, please create an [Issue](https://github.com/TurnipGuy30/Pokemon-PythonRed/issues "Pokémon PythonRed Issues")!

 ## SPOILERS PAST THE POKÉ BALL!
 ###### (Scrolling past is not recommended if you have never played Pokémon Red!)